len-rtz/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_publication/LHKGEMR.md

-% Learning a Health Knowledge Graph from Electronic Medical Records
+% Presentation on: Learning a Health Knowledge Graph from Electronic Medical Records *by* Rotmensch et al.
 % Ole Berg
 % November 19, 2024